Claim Your Cosmo in Saint Seiya Awakening: Knights of the Zodiac

 The Combat and Gacha Systems

 The developers seem to be intimately aware of the biggest problem gacha games face, namely the gacha itself.
 Fortunately, you have high odds of getting at least (one) of the best in-game characters with your first summons.
 Right off the bat, we got one of the best in-game supports there is, Kiki.
 His ability to give you +2 energy can be a game-changer in any tight situation.
-If you didn’t get anything good, don’t worry, you can just hop on to our re-roll guide and force your luck, so to speak.
+If you didn’t get anything good, don’t worry, you can just hop on to our re-rolling guide and force your luck, so to speak.

 To make sure everybody is happy, the developers have released a probability table, letting everybody know how their gacha algorithm works.
 We see this as a definite sign of their commitment, since it shows they are ready to interact with the community on a variety of issues regarding their mobile collection game.